 World Trails Network’s immediate priorities are to:

-- Continue to host biennial conferences that bring trail organizations together for learning and peer engagement, encouraging a robust and healthy international trails industry.
+- Continue to host the biennial World Trail Conferences (taking place since 2010), that bring trail organizations together for learning and peer engagement, encouraging a robust and healthy international trails industry.

 - Bring youth into the network, to foster future trail managers and inspire global trail connections, by supporting an International Youth on Trails program.

 - Continue to champion our signature Friendship Trails program and grow support for our international Volunteers on Trails project through WTN – Hub for the Americas.